privacyguides/privacyguides.org/docs/encryption.md

 ## OS Full Disk Encryption

-For encrypting the drive your operating system boots from, we generally recommend enabling the encryption software that comes with your operating system rather than using a third-party tool.
-This is because your operating system's native encryption tools often make use of OS and hardware-specific features like the [secure cryptoprocessor](https://en.wikipedia.org/wiki/Secure_cryptoprocessor) in your device to protect your computer against more advanced physical attacks.
-For secondary drives and external drives which you *don't* boot from, we still recommend using open-source tools like [VeraCrypt](#veracrypt-disk) over the tools below, because they offer additional flexibility and let you avoid vendor lock-in.
+Full disk encryption (FDE) is a comprehensive data encryption solution, encompassing the operating system and system files.
+FDE principally leverages hardware security features, such as a [secure cryptoprocessor](https://en.wikipedia.org/wiki/Secure_cryptoprocessor).
+Therefore, we recommend using the built-in FDE solutions for your operating system.
+For external drives, however, we still recommend open-source tools for additional flexibility and to avoid vendor lock-in.

+Note the terms full *disk* encryption and full *volume* encryption are often used interchangeably.

 ### BitLocker